learn-co-students/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-sgharms-test-webdev-fund/README.md

 the finish line.
 Or, maybe we need to hard-code or type an example of the goal and work backwards from it.
 We like to call this approach the "see-saw" approach (or "teeter-totter").
 The idea is that Ruby is your partner on the
-see-saw: you get a step closer to the solution, it gets a step away from the solution _toward you_, back-and-forth until you meet in the middle and share in the glory of a job well done.
+see-saw: you get a step closer to the solution, it gets a step _away_ from the solution _toward you_, back-and-forth until you meet in the middle and share in the glory of a job well done.

 ## See-saw Between Bottom-up and Top-down Method Writing

 Lets consider our vending machine.
-Snacks, as we have seen, know how many pieces they have.
+Snacks, as we have seen, know how much they cost.

 The _insight_ we'd like to have is:

-> How many snacks have `1` piece, how many have `2` pieces, `3`, `999`, `1000`,
+> How many snacks exist at the various price points?
+Do we have a few "heavy
+> hitter" snacks?
+Or are most snacks a similar price.
+This might help us adjust
-> etc.
+> our pricing strategy.

-So we'd like a `Hash` where the keys are `Integer`s representing "piece-count" and the keys' values are the "number of snacks with that many pieces."
+So we'd like a `Hash` where the keys are `Integer`s representing price and the keys' values are the "number of snacks at that price."

-Recalling the effort we took to print out and understand the vending machine NDS, we know that the NDS is not set up to give us that information easily (that's why Step 1 is so important!)
+Recalling the effort we took to print out and understand the vending machine NDS in Step 1, we know that the NDS is not set up to give us that information easily (that's why Step 1 is so important!)
 We need to _transform_ the _given_ NDS into something else, a _new_ NDS, that allows us to derive _insights_ from _it_.

 > **REAL-LIFE PROGRAMMING ESSENTIAL**: This very much mirrors some real-world